ADVERTISEMENT

 Once the house is clean, the fun begins.
 Colourful decorations, including gold printed symbols such as fu, meaning happiness or good fortune, or black-inked couplets on red paper expressing wishes for a better year are hung on the front door.
 Fruit trees such as kumquats are prized due to the wordplay around the name in Cantonese (gam gat sue), which is reminiscent of the words for gold and good luck and the kumquat’s golden hue and round shape resembling coins.

 Inspired to sweep out some bad luck of your own?
-However you clean house before this Lunar New Year, here’s to a prosperous Year of the Dragon, and gung hei fat choi.
+However you clean house before this Lunar New Year, here’s to a prosperous Year of the Snake, and gung hei fat choi.

 Related: How to Clean Smarter, Not Harder With These Professional Cleaner Tips